Precolonial history of Angola: 17th century

 Around 1600, Portuguese merchants working on the coast south of the Kwanza River encountered Imbangala bands that were then ravaging the Kingdom of Benguela, overlord in the region.
 These Imbangala were prepared to sell captives they had taken in their wars to the Portuguese in exchange for European goods.
 In around 1615, Portuguese governors invited some of these bands to cross the Kwanza and serve in their armies.
 Governor Luis Mendes de Vasconcelos used these bands to good effect, when, beginning in 1618 he used them to buttress his armies and local rebels to attack Ndongo.
 Over the next three years, he expelled the king of Ndongo from his capital at Kabasa, forcing him to take refuge on the Kindonga Islands in the Kwanza River, captured members of the royal family, sent expeditionary forces as far inland as Matamba, and captured and exported as many as 50,000 people as slaves to Brazil and the Spanish Indies.
 The first Africans to arrive in the North American English colony of Virginia were taken from these captives, by English privateers attacking shipping.

 In 1617, the Imbangala allied with the Portuguese in invading Ndongo.
 The Imbangala took control of the Kwango valley, forming a new kingdom.
 The Imbangala and expanded trade with regional neighbors, selling salt for goods, and with the Portuguese, selling slaves.
-Queen Nzinga of Ndongo traveled to Luanda in 1623 and successfully negotiated for peace.
+King or Ngola Nzinga of Ndongo traveled to Luanda in 1623 and successfully negotiated for peace.
 The Portuguese administrator in charge of Angola adopted Nzinga as his goddaughter, giving her the Christian name Dona Ana de Souza.
 Peace with Portugal however, did not affect poor relations between the Imbangala and Ndongo kingdoms.
 The Imbangala continued to attack and kidnap Ndongo civilians, selling them into slavery.
 Portugal intervened militarily, ostensibly on Nzinga's behalf, and she and many Kimbundu retreated east to Matamba.
 There she established a new Kimbundu kingdom and prepared for war with the Portuguese.
-The Portuguese declared Ari Kiluanji the new ngola (chief) as head of the Ndongo.
+The Portuguese declared Ari Kiluanji the new ngola (paramount ruler) as head of the Ndongo.
 Kiluanji lacked political and religious legitimacy in the eyes of many Kimbundu who revolted against the new establishment with encouragement from Nzinga.

 In the aftermath of the war, the king of Ndongo sent his sister Njinga Mbandi to Luanda to negotiate a peace treaty in 1622.
 The Imbangala bands had not proved as obedient as the Portuguese hoped and were ravaging far and wide among both Ndongo's lands and those controlled by Portugal.
 In the terms of the agreement Njinga negotiated, Portugal agreed to withdraw a fort at Ambaca which Mendes de Vasconcelos had founded as a base for his operations against Ndongo, and to return a large number of serfs (kijiko) he had captured, to help in restraining the Imbangala operating in Ndongo, and allow the king to return to his traditional capital.
 In exchange Ndongo would swear vassalage to Portugal and pay 100 slaves per year as tribute.
 However, none of these conditions were actually met.